JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ios-integration-overview.md

 * You have a mono repository setup with an iOS project that uses CocoaPods
 * You import CocoaPods dependencies in your Kotlin Multiplatform project

-To set up a workflow with a local CocoaPods dependency, you can either edit the scripts manually or generate the project using a wizard in Android Studio.
+To set up a workflow with a local CocoaPods dependency, you can either edit the scripts manually.

 For more information, see [CocoaPods overview and setup](multiplatform-cocoapods-overview.md).